Home/Editorial Guides/Dar es Salaam to Zanzibar Ferry Guide: Tickets, Luggage, and Booking Rules

 Book only when payment is complete

 Online bookings are not confirmed until payment has been made.
 This means a selected sailing is not enough until the official channel has issued a paid ticket.
-Use the operator site, non-resident booking link, WhatsApp, or office, and recheck name, date, direction, class, and payment state.
+Use the operator site, non-resident booking link, WhatsApp, or the office, and recheck name, date, direction, class, and payment status.

 Choose the class by comfort and luggage